 - Valine

-These 3 amino acids ensure good muscle development and keep performance at a good level.
-These performances are possible by reducing catabolism and increasing the realization of protein synthesis.
+These three amino acids ensure proper muscle development and help maintain optimal performance.
+This performance is achieved by reducing catabolism and increasing protein synthesis.

-BCAAs are well known in the sports world because of their great ability to develop muscle mass.
-In addition, they are very effective in reducing fatigue, and are a lifesaver in training sessions.
+BCAAs are well-known in the sports world for their remarkable ability to build muscle mass.
+They are also very effective in reducing fatigue and are a lifesaver during workouts.

-These amino acids provide a large energy reserve, and very quickly, at the level of the muscle fibers after their absorption.
-There are several types of BCAA whose portions range from 2.1.1 to 10.1.1, in order to better satisfy the needs.
+These amino acids provide a large energy reserve, and very quickly, to the muscle fibers after their absorption.
+There are several types of BCAAs with portions ranging from 2.1.1 to 10.1.1, in order to better meet the needs.

 The number 2 or 10 expresses the leucine content, while the other numbers speak of isoleucine and valine.